Kloudless/kloudless-ios/README.md

 If you cannot run the app without getting errors, please contact us at support@kloudless.com.

+## Authorizing Users without the SDK.
+1. The Kloudless SDK will use the SFSafariViewController to handle authentication and store the values within the KAuth object.
+2. However, if you want to handle authentication on your own please follow the following steps.
+3. Follow the steps for implicit OAuth flow: https://developers.kloudless.com/docs/v1/authentication#header-implicit-grant-flow
+4. Register a custom URL scheme in the Kloudless developer portal.
+5. Add this custom URL scheme to your CFBundle type in your Info.plist.
+6. Initialize an SFSafariViewController with the implicit oauth url.
+7. The access token will be returned in the url fragment.
+KTester includes an example code snippet to parse the access token.

 ## Adding the KloudlessSDK.Framework to a Third-Party Application